 This Guide is an attempt to capture these experiences and package them in a user-friendly way for cities.
 This includes local governments that want to enhance existing policies, programmes and practices or develop new ones.

-This Guide focuses on supporting cities to address issues of hate, extremism and polarisation, including that which manifests in violence.
-This framing is intended to capture a wider range of practice than ‘traditional’, often narrowly framed P/CVE-focused efforts.
+This Guide is designed to support cities to address issues of hate, extremism and polarisation, including that which manifest in violence.
+This framing is intended to capture a wider range of practices than ‘traditional’, often narrowly framed P/CVE-focused efforts.
 It also reflects a plurality of city-led approaches to tackling these issues, acknowledging differences in the prevailing definitions and understandings of these concepts in different contexts.

 What do we mean by hate, extremism and polarisation?